masela01/poopmod/README.md

 ## License

-MIT Licence; do wathever you want xdddd just remember to say i did it lol
+MIT Licence; do wathever you want xdddd just remember to say i made the original lmaooooo